fmiopensource/cleanerupper/README.markdown

 This method takes an array of columns to be cleaned by cleanerupper, followed by two options:

-    :with     => specifies which method to clean with :callback => specifies a callback to call if disallowed data is found
+    :with       => Specifies which method to clean with :dictionary => Specifies which dictionary should be used for this cleaning :callback   => Specifies a callback to call if disallowed data is found

-Three method have been provided for cleaning convenience, which are:
+Three methods have been provided for cleaning convenience, which are:

     :scramble => keeps all characters, but scrambles the word :remove   => removes the word completely